-The trick is to know when it's time to go, and to make the parting as pain-free and professional as possible.
+The trick is to know when it's time to go and to make the parting as pain-free and professional as possible.
 Go about things in the right way, and you'll free up time for more worthwhile investments, while still maintaining the goodwill of your former client -- which you want to do, because it's a small world, and you never know when you'll see them again, or whether they'll turn out to know people at your next big project.

 But, first things first: How do you know when it's time to "fire" a client?
-The following, separately or together, are pretty good signs that your association might have outlived its usefulness:
+The following, separately or together, are pretty good signs that your association might have outlived its usefulness.

 What's "enough money"?
 Rates are notoriously hard to set, and often vary widely from client to client, but a good rule of thumb is that your hourly rate as a freelancer should at least equal what you made as a full-time employee (taking into account things like health insurance and paid time off, which you'll now have to cover for yourself).

-If you find that you're working all the time and can't make your overheard, or you've worked for the same client for several years and never received a rate increase, chances are, you're underpaid.
+If you find that you're working all the time and can't make your overhead, or you've worked for the same client for several years and never received a rate increase, chances are, you're underpaid.